espruino/Espruino/README_Building.md

 It is possible to build Espruino under Windows with the following addition to the Linux explanation:

 * Install Bash on Ubuntu on Windows 10 <https://msdn.microsoft.com/da-dk/commandline/wsl/install_guide>
-  * After enablement, just use the instructions for Linux
+  * After enabling, just use the instructions for Linux

 Note: